 Some selected lakes and rivers are allowed for idol emersion purposes.

-So to avoid this type of usage, many of the lakes and rivers are now in observation of the government.
+So to avoid this type of usage, many of the lakes and rivers are now under observation of the government.
 These practices have been going on for many decades, which has now led to the pollution of the water bodies.

 Main Differences Between Contamination and Pollution